The Why and the What

 You are a creative being, by virtue of being human.
 All of your ancestors were makers.
 Despite what our culture tells you, you don't have to just watch and consume.
 You can make stuff.

-You really should make stuff.
-Not because I'm telling you to, but because you'll be your healthiest, whole-est self when you do.
+You'll be your healthiest, whole-est self when you make stuff regularly.
 There's a price to pay when you deny your creative impulses or lock them away inside you.
 They fester and turn into things like tears and anxiety and even cancer (read about mine here) and perhaps internet trolling (again, mine here).

 The rest of us humans need that thing you're going to make, so please share it with us.
 If you don't, who will?
 No one else's will be like yours—imperfections and all—so why not get started?